solegalli/trainindatablog/_posts/2023-02-21-hyperparameter-tuning-for-machine-learning.md

 validation set or test set.
 Once these processes are complete, we can arrive at the set of hyperparameters that work best for the final model.

-A hyperparameters search consist of:
+A hyperparameters search consists of:

 - Defining the hyperparameter space: the range of values to test for each hyperparameter